 Epilepsy is a complex condition characterized by recurrent seizures or disruptions in the brain’s normal electrical activity.
 Though most people can lead normal lives, specialized epilepsy treatment is recommended to ensure optimal control of symptoms.

 Such patients can turn to Atlantic Health System Neuroscience's Epilepsy Center at Overlook Medical Center.
 We’re designated a Level 4 epilepsy center from the National Association of Epilepsy Centers (NAEC), and offer a number of specialized services and advanced treatments.
-These include intraoperative monitoring (IOM), cortical mapping, Wada testing and responsive neurostimulation devices (RNS), among others.
+These include cortical mapping, Wada testing and responsive neurostimulation devices (RNS), among others.

-Our dedicated medical team includes board-certified, epilepsy fellowship-trained neurologists, epilepsy nurses and nurse practitioners, neurodiagnostic technologists, neurophysiologists, and neuropsychologists.
-These epilepsy specialists will work with patients and their referring physician to diagnose their medical needs and formulate an individualized plan of treatment and follow-up care.
+Our dedicated medical team includes board-certified, epilepsy fellowship-trained neurologists, epilepsy nurses and nurse practitioners, registrered neurodiagnostic technologists, neurophysiologists, and neuropsychologists.
+These epilepsy specialists will work with patients and their referring physician to diagnose medical needs and formulate an individualized plan of treatment and follow-up care.

 Pediatric Epilepsy Monitoring